Donating is the perfect way to get rid of things you no longer have use for, while helping out someone else in need.

 Where Does the Money Go?

-All of the organizations I have listed are non-profit.
+All of the organizations I have listed are non-profit (well, except DSW).
 That means they do not operate to make a profit, but to support the services and resources they provide.
 In general, the money earned from thrift locations and resale of cars fixed from vocational programs goes right back into the organization’s social services offerings (food, housing, rehabilitation, etc), medical research, education and more.
 (Note-I have not done extensive reachers into any claims that the funds are not going to where they say they are.
-You have to look into each organization and choose for yourself, if you stand by their mission and reputation).
+You have to look into each organization and choose for yourself if you stand by their mission and reputation).

 Are you ready to start donating?
-Take the 40 Days, 40 Items Challenge with us starting on March 1.
-More details here.
+Maybe Take the 40 Days, 40 Items Challenge or read Marie Kondo’s book to help you get started.
 Or wondering how to decide what to donate?
 Check out how I determine what clothing items need to go…